Where should you turn if you are sick or injured and cannot work in Illinois?

 Unless they work for the Illinois state government, each person determines how much their insurance policy pays because the monthly benefit is a critical input on the premium cost.

-The amount short-term disability pays is stated in your policy documents.
+The claim payment amount is stated in your policy documents.
 When buying coverage, you can select up to 66% of your income or a monthly maximum, whichever is smaller.

 Since higher pay amounts lead to higher monthly premiums, many people cover a lower percentage of their earnings.